Contrastive Explanations for Argumentation-Based Conclusions: Related Work

 XAI has been investigated in many directions, for a variety of approaches to AI, including formal argumentation.
 As mentioned in the introduction, we are interested in \emph{contrastive local explanations for conclusions derived from formal argumentation}, where the idea is that the proposed method can be applied to any Dung-style argumentation framework to generate contrastive explanations.
 While contrastive explanations for learning-based decisions have been investigated extensively (see~\cite{StepinACP21contrastive} for a recent overview), there are no results on contrastive explanations for argumentation-based conclusions.

-In the direction of local explanations for argumentation-based conclusions some research already exists.
+Some research on local explanations for argumentation-based conclusions already exists.
 For example,~\cite{GarciaCRS13dialecticalexpl} introduce explanations for claims as triples of sets of dialectical trees for abstract argumentation and DeLP and Fan and Toni introduced explanations as dispute trees for accepted arguments in abstract argumentation and ABA in~\cite{FanT15accept} and for non-accepted arguments in abstract argumentation in~\cite{FanT15nonaccept}.
 Even more recently, explanation semantics, where accepted arguments are labeled with sets of explanation arguments, were introduced in~\cite{LiaovdT20} and explanations for non-accepted arguments as minimal subframeworks are studied in~\cite{NiskanenJ20smallexpl,SaribaturWW20}.

 For this paper, we take the framework from~\cite{BorgB20basic}, as it is the only one that allows for acceptance and non-acceptance explanations in terms of sets of arguments.
 While acceptance and non-acceptance is necessary when defining contrastive explanations (see Section~\ref{sec:Contrastive}), explanations in terms of sets of arguments make it easier to process the explanations.
 Additionally, unlike the other frameworks, the explanations from~\cite{BorgB20basic} make it possible to present explanations derived from a structured setting in terms of elements of arguments (e.g., premises or rules), rather than full arguments.
 Therefore, to the best of our knowledge, this is the first research on \emph{contrastive} local explanations for conclusions derived from either abstract or structured formal argumentation.